envoyproxy/envoy-mobile/CONTRIBUTING.md

   Please see [envoy/support/README.md](https://github.com/envoyproxy/envoy/tree/master/support) for more information on these hooks.

   Note: the git hooks depend upon many of the dependencies used to build envoy via Bazel.
-To install these, follow the [Quick start Bazel build for developers](https://github.com/envoyproxy/envoy/blob/master/bazel/README.md#quick-start-bazel-build-for-developers) guide.
+Follow the [Quick start Bazel build for developers](https://github.com/envoyproxy/envoy/blob/master/bazel/README.md#quick-start-bazel-build-for-developers) guide to install these.

 * Create your PR.
 * Tests will automatically run for you.